Hydra: an Ensemble of Convolutional Neural Networks for Geospatial Land Classification: The Hydra Framework

 On-line data augmentations were carried out by the ImageDataGenerator function from Keras\footnote{\url{https://keras.io/}}.
 We used random flips in vertical and horizontal directions, random zooming and random shifts over different image crops.
 We did not use any photometric distortion to avoid creating meaningless training samples.
-Three image crop styles were considered, as illustrated in Figure~\ref{fig:crops}: the original bounding box that was provided as a metadata (Figure~\ref{fig:crop_a}), and an expanded bounding box extracted from both JPG pan-sharpened images (Figure~\ref{fig:crop_b}) and JPG multi-spectral images (Figure~\ref{fig:crop_c}).
-As multi-spectral images have low resolution, we discarded samples with less than 96 pixels of width or height.
-Table~\ref{tab-heads} presents the configuration of each head in terms of network architecture, augmentation technique and class weighting.